django-cms/django-classy-tags/docs/reference.rst

     The base class for all custom excpetions, should never be raised directly.

-.. class:: ArgumentRequiredError
+.. class:: ArgumentRequiredError(argument, tagname)

     Gets raised if an option of a tag is required but not provided.

-.. class:: InvalidFlag
+.. class:: InvalidFlag(argname, actual_value, allowed_values, tagname)

     Gets raised if a given value for a flag option is neither in *true_values* nor *false_values*.

-.. class:: BreakpointExpected
+.. class:: BreakpointExpected(tagname, breakpoints, got)

     Gets raised if a breakpoint was expected, but another argument was found.

-.. class:: TooManyArguments
+.. class:: TooManyArguments(tagname, extra)

     Gets raised if too many arguments are provided for a tag.